 Overall, occupational therapy goes beyond addressing injuries.
 It includes the whole person’s functional needs and implements activities to promote psychological well-being.
 According to the American Occupational Therapy Association (AOTA), in addition to dealing with an individual’s physical well-being, Occupational Therapy practitioners address psychological, social and environmental factors that may hinder an individual’s functioning in different ways.
 For example, occupational therapy for a young patient may include using a special tool to make cupcakes at home.
 If an adaptation to a utensil needs to be fashioned, an occupational therapist will do it.
 This unique approach makes occupational therapy a vital part of health care for patients.
 People just feel better emotionally when they can engage in everyday activities and their hobbies.

 Do you have an injury or medical condition that is causing pain and limiting your daily activities?
 Would you like to learn more about how occupational therapy and hand therapy can help you eliminate your pain and improve performance?
 We’ll educate you and be happy to set up a one-on-one consultation.
-Make a request today.
+Make a request today at Manhattan & Carle Place, NY.
 Our certified and caring therapists are committed to helping you get on the road to recovery.
 Feel better and get back to your life with occupational therapy and hand therapy.